 DNR Safety Courses

-The hunter education course instills in students the knowledge and skill to be a responsible and safe hunter.
+The hunter education course instills the knowledge and skill for each student to be a responsible and safe hunter.
 Students learn how hunting accidents are caused and how they can be prevented.
-Hunter responsibility and safety are stressed throughout the classes, which consist of lectures, demonstrations, group discussions, practical exercises, and individual study and activity assignments.
+Safety and responsibility are stressed throughout each class, which consists of demonstrations, practical exercises, lectures, and group discussions, with individual study and activity assignments.

 If you have any questions please call the Brigade office at 920-725-3983.